International Student Exchange Program

-- Submit two academic references completed by two university-level professors or academic advisors.
+- Submit one academic reference completed by a university-level professor or academic advisor.

-- Submit two legible copies of the identification page of your passport.
+- Submit the identification page of your passport.

 - On the Host Site Request List, select 3-10 ISEP member institutions where you would like to study.
 Check here to make sure your requested host universities are still available.
 Complete a Course Request List for each institution you have chosen.